LiamRandall/wasm-vs-native/README.md

 ## 🧪 Want to Try More?

 - Modify the program to write instead of read — compare `write` capabilities
-- Try with `wasi-preview2` style components and more granular imports
 - Use [wasmtime](https://wasmtime.dev/)

 ---